 Education for a better world

-The PYP curriculum is concept and inquiry-based, with the class teacher - a mother tongue speaker - developing knowledge with the students through six transdisciplinary themes, in order to foster their communication, research, thinking, social and self-management skills, as well as numerous attitudes: "Who We Are", "Where We Are In Place and Time", "How We Express Ourselves", "How the World Works", "How We Organize Ourselves", "Sharing The Planet".
+The PYP curriculum is both concept and inquiry-based, with the class teacher - a mother tongue English speaker - developing students' knowledge through six interdisciplinary themes, in order to foster their communication, research, thinking, social and self-management skills, as well as numerous mindsets: "Who We Are", "Where We Are In Place and Time", "How We Express Ourselves", "How the World Works", "How We Organize Ourselves", "Sharing The Planet".

 For each unit, teachers decide what the central idea will be, i.e. the topic on which the class will focus during their inquiry (Unit of Inquiry).
-From there, the first step is to foster the children's natural curiosity and encourage them to ask questions and challenge them to find the answers to their own questions with the resources available.
-According to the IB the first step towards learning is represented by the learner’s interest and passion for learning.
+The first step is to foster the children's natural curiosity and encourage them to ask questions and challenge them to find answers using the resources available.
+According to the IB, the first step towards learning is represented by the learner’s interest and passion for learning.

-Each unit leads to study different concepts of every subject-area (Physical Social and Personal Education, Language, Social Studies, Mathematics, Arts and Science).
-This way they will be able both to become competent and acquire a learning method they will be able to apply throughout their whole educational path.
+Each unit covers different concepts in every subject-area (Physical Social and Personal Education, Language, Social Studies, Mathematics, Arts and Science).
+This way, students will become both fully competent and will acquire a learning approach they will be able to apply throughout their whole educational path.

-The final desired result is that the children take action, reflecting on their learning and choose to use their understanding to make the world a better place.
-At the end of the PYP, students are required to develop their own Unit fo Inquiry and show the result of the research to all the school community during the final exhibition.
+The final desired result is that the children take action, reflect on their learning and choose to use this knowledge to make the world a better place.
+At the end of Year 5, students partecipate in the "Exhibition", an event where they exhibit the process and result of a personal research project.

-The Middle Years Programme, during its five year span, extends through concepts, ideas and issues related to a wide range of topics, addressing them from the local, national and global point of view in order to achieve growth by learning to reflect critically on today's society.
+The Middle Years Programme, during its five year span, uses concepts, ideas and issues related to a wide range of topics, addressing them from the local, national and global point of view, in order to achieve growth by learning to reflect critically on today's society.

-The latest IB research shows that students who have attended the IB MYP not only know how to manage their learning autonomously, but they also develop thoughts, arguments and critical opinions much more easily than their peers.
+The latest IB research shows that students who have taken part in the IB's MYP not only know how to manage their learning autonomously, but they also develop thoughts, arguments and critical opinions much more easily than their peers.

 The Middle Years Programme curriculum is divided into a three-year and a two-year period.
-Throughout the programme, students are required to receive instruction in all eight subject groups set by the IB: Language and Literature, Language Acquisition, Individuals and Societies, Sciences, Mathematics, Arts, Design, Physical and Health Education (PHE).
-For each of these areas, the school can choose the topics they teach within each subject group and how many.
+Throughout the programme, students are required to receive instruction in all eight subject groups set forth by the IB: Language and Literature, Language Acquisition, Individuals and Societies, Sciences, Mathematics, Arts, Design, Physical and Health Education (PHE).
+For each of these areas, the school can choose the topics they teach within each subject group.

-During the first three-year period (grades 6-8) the MYP subjects are approached in their entirety, while in the second two-year period (grade 9-10), students have the flexibility, for 6 hours a week, to focus on subjects of their choice in collaboration with teachers, parents, the school counselor.
+During the first three-year period (grades 6-8) the MYP subjects are approached in their entirety, while in the second two-year period (grade 9-10), students have the flexibility, for 6 hours a week, to focus on subjects of their choice in collaboration with teachers, parents and the school's academic counselor.